 Size and type of the circuit breakers that will supply equipment installed by ALMA will be determined later by ALMA.
-Fuses shall not be used for equipment protection.
+The use of fuses for equipment protection shall be minimized to the extent possible.
 All three buses shall have single phase and reverse phase protection interlocked with smoke detectors specified in section 8.3.4.1.